 - 1. Description of suspicious vehicle (make, model, color, license plate, damage or unique features and a description of the driver). - 2.
 Description of suspicious person (gender, physical features, clothing and accessories). - 3.
-If you observe a crime in progress or a behavior that you suspect is criminal, immediately notify the Elgin Police Department (911) and Campus Safety (extension 9999).
+If you observe a crime in progress or a behavior that you suspect is criminal, immediately notify the Elgin Police Department (911) and Campus Safety (847-875-4392).